Best Resources for Adult Children of Emotionally Immature Parents

 Annie Wright, LMFT has spent her career working with women who grew up with emotionally immature parents.
 These are the resources she trusts most for understanding this pattern, recognizing its effects in adulthood, and beginning the work of healing.

-Annie Wright, LMFT’s Guides
+Annie Wright, LMFT’s Clinical Guides

 A comprehensive clinical guide to understanding emotionally immature parenting — the types, the impact, and the path toward healing as an adult child.